 - sponsored SERP results (Search engine results page, 2016)

 What Should be Your Page Title's Basic elements?

 Don't be confused by the term "Page Title".
 Page Title is a meta tag (invisible text), not the title you see at the beginning of the visible page.
-Sometime content management systems are programed to insert the visible title or <h1> into the meta tag Page Title.
+Sometime content management systems are programmed to insert the visible title or <h1> into the meta tag Page Title.

 There are certain key principles that you should adhere to when creating your meta tag Page Title to help with page rank and make your business listing in Google stand out.
 After all, your page title determines how you will be seen (or not seen) on the SERP.